ncmiller/lets_make_a_synth/README.md

 This is a multi-part series about making a digital synthesizer in C++.

+I have no prior experience in real-time audio, and I only know the basics of digital synthesizers, so I'll be learning along the way.

 [Part 1:  Making a Sound](part1_make_a_sound)

 # Future Parts